frederic-perez/AmE-dictionary/data/dictionary.md

 __to date__ _idiom_ :three: Until now. _To date, no winners have attended._
 __to have a point__ _He's got a point._
 __to have someone pegged__ _idiom_ _Ed had him pegged as a skinflint._
-__to hell and back__ _idiom_ :three: Through a difficult, trying, or perilous situation and having overcome it. _I'd go to hell and back for him._
+__to hell and back__ _idiom_ :three: Through a difficult, trying, or perilous situation and having overcome it. _I’d go to hell and back for him._
 __to hell__
 __to his name__ _Bernie died with $1.09 to his name._
 __to let (one’s) guard down__ To stop being cautious; to relax and stop being so aware of one’s behavior and other people’s reactions to oneself.